This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Clarins Vegan?

-Clarins claims to offer some “vegan” options that are free of animal-derived ingredients, but because Clarins engages in animal testing, we wouldn’t classify anything sold or produced by Clarins to be vegan.
+❌ Clarins is NOT vegan.
+Clarins claims to offer some “vegan” options that are free of animal-derived ingredients, but Clarins engages in animal testing in some capacity, so we wouldn’t consider any Clarins products vegan at this time.

 In order for products to be considered vegan by ethical elephant’s standards, the products and their ingredients must not be tested on animals anywhere in the world.
 Also, they must not contain any animal-derived ingredients or by-products.